riot/riot/.github/ISSUE_TEMPLATE.md

 # IMPORTANT

-Your issue might be labeled invalid and eventually closed if:
+Your issue might be labeled as `invalid` and eventually closed if:

 - You have deleted completely the issue template for no reason
 - You can not reproduce the issue